 From a technology standpoint, organizations are moving away from reliance on spreadsheets and email.
 Instead, they’re adopting packaged budgeting and planning software applications that include purpose-built functionality and workflow capabilities to facilitate faster budgeting and planning.

 Many organizations are now adopting the rolling forecast technique to better adapt to change and set future direction.
 This notion of “continuous planning” helps improve decision-making in fast-changing business conditions.
 It provides predictive insight for both corporate executives and line-of-business (LOB) managers to improve resource allocations.
 The frequency of forecasting varies in different industries and organizations based on their requirements.
 This can be semi-annual, quarterly, monthly, weekly, or more frequently if needed.
 In a 6-quarter rolling forecast, one emerging best practice is to forecast the next 4 quarters at the monthly level, then 2 additional quarters at the quarterly level.

 Step 3 – Adopt Best Practices

-Best practices for success implementing rolling forecasts is to “teach managers how to fish” – in other words, have them update their own forecasts instead of Finance doing the work for them.
+Best practices for successfully implementing rolling forecasts is to “teach managers how to fish” – in other words, have them update their own forecasts instead of Finance doing the work for them.
 This requires new skill sets in Finance and LOBs, including predictive modeling and how to leverage data.
 Finance needs to act as a business partner, supporting LOB executives throughout the business cycle.
 Finance should position themselves as helping the LOB perform better.
 This can be done by assigning specific staff in Finance to each department or by embedding Financial analysts within the LOBs so that they can gain an in-depth understanding of the business.

 For those first starting out with rolling forecasts, don’t try to implement this across the entire enterprise.
-A better approach is to start in one area or department, prove success, then expand into other departments.
+A better approach is to start in one area or department, prove the success, then expand into other departments.

 Step 4 – Pick the Right Tools for the Job